-Mullein is an easy to grow herb, often seen in disturbed areas such as fields and ditches.
-A multi-purpose herb, mullein offers many healing abilities from its flowers, leaves and root.
-Mullein is also a lovely addition to your landscaping.
-The stalk can grow 6 feet high, the leaves can grow up to 2 feet across.
-Try growing a beautiful specimen in an area that bees can enjoy the blossoms, and birds can eat the seeds.
+Mullein is an easy-to-grow plant, often seen in disturbed areas such as fields and ditches.
+A multi-purpose herb, mullein is credited historically with healing abilities from its flowers, leaves and root.
+Mullein is also a useful addition to your landscaping.
+The flower stalk grows up to 6 feet high, and the leaves grow up to 2 feet across.
+Try growing a beautiful specimen in an area where bees can enjoy the blossoms, and birds can eat the seeds.

-Mullein root is used in urinary tract issues.
-The plant has a long taproot, making it difficult to harvest, and nearly impossible to transplant.
+Mullein root has been used to treat urinary tract issues.
+The plant has a long taproot, which makes it difficult to harvest and nearly impossible to transplant.
 When harvesting, be sure to use a spade and dig when the soil contains some moisture.

-Finally, mullein is a wonderful indicator of a soil's contamination level.
+Mullein is an accurate indicator of a soil's contamination level.
 When looking for wild mullein, only harvest from straight, vigorous stalks.
 The crooked stalks indicate a high level of chemical contamination in the soil.

 The leaves are usually gathered the first year of growth, although the second year leaves are supposedly as effective in medicinal teas.
 The stalk and blossoms grow the second year.
 The flowers are harvested daily, as they open.